UNIVERSITY OF WISCONSIN River Falls

 FILM 499 Directed Project in Film 3 cr.

-Film Studies is an interdisciplinary minor offered by the Department of Communication Studies and Theatre Arts.
+Film Studies is an interdisciplinary minor offered by the Department of Stage And Screen Arts.
 Film Studies examines film as an art form, as an industry and as the most popular and most influential communication medium of the twentieth century.
 Film Studies provides an interdisciplinary approach to visual literacy as it introduces students to film history, theory, criticism, and production.